swharden/SWHarden.com/content/blog2/2022-03-20-github-actions-hugo.md

 date: 2022-03-20 22:45:00
 tags: ["github", "hugo"]
 ---
-# Build and Deploy a Hugo Site with GitHub Actions

 **This article describes how I _safely_ use GitHub Actions to build a static website with Hugo and deploy it using SSH without any third-party dependencies.** Code executed in continuous deployment pipelines may have access to secrets (like FTP credentials and SSH keys).
 Supply-chain attacks are becoming more frequent, including self-sabotage by open-source authors.
 Without 2FA, the code of well-intentioned maintainers is one stolen password away from becoming malicious.
 For these reasons I find it imperative to eliminate third-party Actions from my CI/CD pipelines wherever possible.